Beside the Mountain

 Danika's nutrition insight

-These seeds are a good source of protein, healthy fats offering energy for an active lifestyle.
-I like to regularly incorporate these seeds in my smoothies, energy balls, and salads regularly.
+Pumpkin seeds and flax seeds are a good source of protein, healthy fats, offering energy for an active lifestyle.
+I like to regularly incorporate these seeds in my smoothies, energy balls, and salads.

-Pumpkin seeds and flax seeds can support and balance female hormones specifically in the first half of the hormone cycle.
-Therefore, these energy balls are the perfect for follicular phase snacks.
+Pumpkin seeds and flax seeds can support and balance female hormones, specifically in the first half of the hormone cycle.
+Therefore, these seed cycling energy balls are perfect for follicular phase snacks.
 Eating seeds is a holistic way to support the wave of hormones in the female body.
 Read more about it here.
-In the second half of the cycle - the luteal stage after you ovulate - eating sunflower seeds and sesame seeds have properties to support the female body.
-To see if this works for your body, eat 1-2 tablespoons seeds need to be eaten everyday.

 For more seed cycling recipes recipes try this pumpkin seed smoothie and this pumpkin seed butter.

-How to make no-bake pumpkin oatmeal bites
+How to make no-bake pumpkin balls

 Pumpkin seeds, flax seeds, pumpkin spice, sea salt, and rolled oats in a food processor container.

-1. In a food processor pulse the oats, pumpkin seeds, flax seeds, salt, and pumpkin spice.
+1. In a food processor, pulse the oats, pumpkin seeds, flax seeds, salt, and pumpkin spice.

 Flecks of ground oats, and seeds, in a food processor.

-2. After about 1 minute or so it will look like coarse sand.
+2. After about 1 minute or so, it will look like coarse sand.
 There may be some whole flax seeds still, but that’s okay.

 Mini chocolate chips, pumpkin puree, ground oats, and maple syrup in the food processor.